🚙 US-14A Mileage 2.1 GPS Coordinates N 44.27.364 W 103.51.757 3,917 ft.

 No other geologic formation exemplifies the cliff-faced character of Spearfish Canyon more than the Pahasapa Limestone.
 In this exciting exploration you'll be introduced to its geologic story and be provided with an opportunity to peer into a roadside cave to examine some of the formation's amazing calcite crystals.Â

-This pdf document contains the specific directions for reaching our featured Lesson Site as well as a detailed explanation of its geologic story.
-Mileage to the site as well as its specific coordinates are listed on the header above and also in the lesson document.
-Roadmaps and other learning aids can be found at the Lesson Resources link in the menu and are helpful to have handy in the field.
-Please print this document and take it with you or read it thoroughly before departing.
+This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story.
+Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Lesson Resources link in the sidebar menu.
+The document is most useful if taken with you to the lesson site.
 Exercise extreme caution at the lesson site and along roadways.

 Are you ready. . . .
 Let's Go!
+S. V. Fogarty & W. R. Stevens

 *Mileage starts at the intersection Colorado Bvd. and US 14A near Spearfish.